wottle/HDI-45-Adapters/README.md

 # HDI-45 Adapters

+> [!CAUTION]
+> This repo is currently a work in progress.
+Please do not use these files to produce an adapter at this point.
+Once I have verified everything here is correct, This message will go away and I will send out noticed on the TinkerDifferent and 68kmla forums.

 ## History
 If you want to learn more about why this adapter is needed and how it came to be, take a look at the [history](HISTORY.md).